Cpymadtools

 Turns an internal table from the MAD-X process into a TfsDataFrame.

-• headers_table (str) -- the name of the internal table to use for headers.
-Defaults to SUMM.
+• headers_table (str) -- The name of the internal table to use for headers.
+Defaults to using the SUMM table.

 twiss_tfs = get_table_tfs(madx, table_name="TWISS")